altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "I understand.
 Let me see your proof in the upcoming battle."<br/>
 "… Very well."<br/>
 Since he was willing to take to the battlefield, that meant he believes Regis.<br/>
-He left with these parting words:
+He left with these parting words:<br/>
 "Keep a tight rein on the Princess."<br/>
 "Rein…"<br/>
 She isn’t a horse— Regis who was thinking that slowly understood the implication of his words.<br/>